Our masks make Face ID useless. iPhone 12 did nothing to fix it

 That doesn't mean you shouldn't bother wearing a mask.
 You should definitely be wearing a mask.
 But it doesn't change the fact that going back to inputting a PIN to unlock your phone while wearing a mask feels like a huge regression.
 The other option is to pull your mask down every time you need to use your phone, but that's neither hygienic nor practical.

 Many were hoping that Apple would find a way around this new dilemma.
-Ahead of its iPhone 12 event on Tuesday, rumors were circulating that Apple had configured its Face ID verification tool to work with masks.
+Ahead of its iPhone 12 event last week, rumors were circulating that Apple had configured its Face ID verification tool to work with masks.
 Unfortunately, that didn't happen.
 And more disappointingly for those of us watching from home, Apple CEO Tim Cook didn't even mention it.

 Apple first introduced Face ID, its facial recognition security system, back in 2017 on the iPhone X as the successor to Touch ID, its fingerprint sensor.
 It relies on Apple's TrueDepth camera system, which is made up of several components.
 Working together, the sensors and components project 30,000 infrared dots onto your face, which are used to map your curves and wrinkles.